michaelcheng924/meanstacktutorial/README.md

-# MEAN Stack RESTful API Tutorial - Contact List App
+# MEAN Stack RESTful API - Contact List App
 <h2>MEAN Stack RESTful API - Contact List App</h2>

 This repo contains the code for a RESTful API Contact List App that was built using the MEAN stack: